The Québec maritime Blog

 Petite Île au Marteau Lighthouse

-© Marie Malherbe / Tourisme Côte-Nord
+© Marie Malherbe/Tourisme Côte-Nord

 Located in the heart of the Saguenay–St. Lawrence Marine Park, on the site of the Cap-de-Bon-Désir Interpretation and Observation Centre, the Bon-Désir Lighthouse is right next to one of the best places in Québec to observe whales from the shore.

 Much further east, the Mingan Archipelago National Park Reserve of Canada is home to two lighthouses.
 Both are named after the islands they are on and both are located on bird-watching sites: Île aux Perroquets and Petite Île au Marteau.
 Be sure to participate in the interpretive activities on offer to learn more about each island.
 (Activities are offered daily on Île aux Perroquets and on Sundays, Tuesdays and Thursdays on Petite Île au Marteau.)
 Looking for an unusual accomodation?
-You can stay in the lighthouse station, spending the night in one of the historic buildings found on Île aux Perroquets!
+You can stay in the light station, spending the night in one of the historic buildings found on Île aux Perroquets!

 In addition, five of the seven lighthouses built on mythical Anticosti Island are still standing, including a few that are still operational.
 Why not visit the Cap-de-Rabast (Pointe-Nord) Lighthouse, which has been converted into a tourist residence.

-Îles de la Madeleine lighthouses
+Lighthouses in the Îles de la Madeleine

 In the middle of the Gulf of St. Lawrence, the Îles de la Madeleine have seen their fair share of shipwrecks: over 700 ships have been stranded on the shores of this archipelago.
 Some of the wrecks are still visible reminders of these tragic events.
 Most lighthouses on the Islands are still operational and some are accessible, but none are open to the public.
 They continue to enhance the landscape and to indicate the presence of land to those who navigate the waters surrounding the Islands.